Sethrot/AutoLoader/README.md

 The primary reason AutoLoader was created is because I'm a poorly equipped casual and I don't want to edit luas every time I get a new piece of gear.

 Leveraging GearSwap's export command, we allow you to manage (save/update/view/delete) named sets using the *//gs c auto sets* command.
-These are some of the important ones if you choose to let the *autoloader-jobs* library manage your states for you.
+Right below are some of the most important ones if you choose to let the *autoloader-jobs* library manage your states for you.
 ```
 //gs c auto sets save idle
 //gs c auto sets save melee